muhammad-mobeen/QuizRest-API/README.md

 # QuizRest API
- A quiz API developed in Fast API Framework in Python.
+ A quiz API developed in Fast API Framework in Python.<br>
  Assignment 2 of Computer Networks.<br>
  Quiz Topic: Socket Programming in UDP

 ## How to run?